Wednesday, February 24, 2021

 able and eager to forfeit the game.

-it was all a sparse opiate, anyway,
+it was such a sparse opiate,

-what kept the players going.
+which kept the players

 looking down,

-through a bliss of nanoseconds,
+that sweet bliss of cherished nanoseconds,

-at love and beauty,
+at love and beauty and care,

-at the way their flaws avoid all failure;
+the way their flaws avoided all failure;

-how their tears light moral candles,
+and how their tears lit pure and moral candles,

-these the only real light,
+these the only real light, and yet, in paradox,

-it became clear to me
+it became clear to me then

-that the rest was just the prestige:
+that the rest was just

-assemblages of unfolding math,
+assemblages of unfolding, foggy math,

 on either side.